You can reduce the risk of catching and passing flu, colds or any infectious illness by:

 Flu vaccinations 2023

 We’re encouraging colleagues to protect themselves from flu this winter by offering paid time off for vaccination appointments.
-Staff who are not eligible for a free NHS flu vaccination can still protect themselves by booking a private flu jab and claiming costs of up to £17 through e-expenses.
+Staff who are not eligible for a free NHS flu vaccination can still protect themselves by booking a private flu jab and claiming costs of up to £20 through e-expenses.
 Flu vaccinations are available to book through pharmacies such as Superdrug, Boots, Lloyds Pharmacy and participating supermarkets.
+Costs may vary so please check their websites in advance.
 If you pay for a vaccine, please keep a copy of your receipt to forward with your claim.

 What to do if you are unwell